superlinked/VectorHub/docs/articles/kg_ontologies.md

 ![KGs-data-integration](../assets/use_cases/KGs-data-integration.png/)

-### Ontology / schema layer
+### Ontologies and schema layers

-The key to a KG’s power is its ontology, or schema layer.
+The key to a KG’s power is its ontology or schema layer.
 A KG’s ontology structures the KG and makes it intelligible.
-KGs are created by applying an ontology (or schema layer) to a set of data points.
+KGs are created by applying an ontology or schema layer to a set of data points.
 This schema layer permits the KG to represent linked entities in a domain.
 The ontology is a semantic data model defining the types of things in a domain.
 Ontologies include classes, relationships, and attributes.
 Schemas allow searches to use the classes, relationships, and attributes in an ontology (schema layer) to inform searches with precise definitions.

 Over 44% of the web takes advantage of the power of KG schemas by tagging data items with JSON-LDs (Javascript Object Notation for Linked Data).
-Every data item tagged in this way can be connected by their formal relationship as set out in the schema’s classes, relationships, and attributes.
+Every data item tagged in this way can be connected by its formal relationship to others, as set out in the schema’s classes, relationships, and attributes.

 For example, if I want to indicate that Jane Doe and John Smith are colleagues, I can do it using their JSON-LDs, and obtain a distributed graph.
 Simplified, such a graph would look like this: